EAT-JBCOMMUNITY/EAT/DependencyTreeParser/README.md

 11. Then go to this current DependencyTreeParser directory and execute : mvn clean install (This command will display all the packages being used/loaded in the maven repo)

 ** During step 1, in case the server bom-pom.xml, produced in component-matrix-builder/target path of the server, should be used, it should be firstly modified to a pom.xml file with all dependencies outside the <dependencymanagement> block (excluding the dependencies that are not available at the remote repos).
 Then, using this pom, we produce the output.txt file using the command : mvn dependency:tree > output.txt

-** For now, the distribution task should be run in EAT before analysing the dependencies.